emmanuellim/riff-n-genre/readme.md

 - Streams which transport artifacts to various DevOps Pipeline repositories

 ## How does it work (Functional View)?
-- Riffs are defined using in JSON.
+- Riffs are defined using JSON.
 The ADSL is defined using JSON Schema.
 - Genres are defined using [mustache template syntax](https://mustache.github.io/mustache.5.html)
 - Strings is a nodejs program that choreographs artifact generation using [mustache.js](https://github.com/janl/mustache.js/) and git repo interaction using [nodegit](https://github.com/nodegit/nodegit)
 - Streams is a python program that orchestrates AWS Code Pipeline interaciton using [AWS CLI](https://github.com/aws/aws-cli)

+# How is the code organized (Development View)?
+*still work in progress...*

+# How is the code built (Build View)?
+*still work in progres...*

 ## How to install (Deployment View)?
 *still work in progress...*